What is Regression Testing? Test Cases (Example)

 When can we perform Regression Testing?

-Here are the scenarios when you can perform regression testing.
+Here are the scenarios when you can apply the regression testing process.

 New functionality is added to the application: This happens when new features or modules are created in an app or a website.
-The regression is performed to see if the feature is working properly.
+The regression is performed to see if the existing features are working as usual with the introduction of the new feature.

 In case of change requirement: When any significant change occurs in the system, regression testing is used.
-This test is done to check if these shifts have affected other features.
+This test is done to check if these shifts have affected features that were there.

-After a defect is fixed: The developers perform regression after fixing a bug issue in any functionality.
-This is done to determine if the changes made while fixing the issue have affected other related features.
+After a defect is fixed: The developers perform regression testing after fixing a bug in any functionality.
+This is done to determine if the changes made while fixing the bug have affected other related existing features.

-Once the performance issue is fixed: After fixing any performance issues, regression testing is done to see if it has affected other functionalities.
+Once the performance issue is fixed: After fixing any performance issues, the regression testing process is triggered to see if it has affected other existing functional tests.

-While integrating with a new external system: Regression testing is required whenever the product integrates with a new external system.
+While integrating with a new external system: End-to-end regression testing process is required whenever the product integrates with a new external system.

 How to do Regression Testing in Software Testing